madewhere/madewhere.co/content/faq.md

 Lots of things.
 We'll provide some examples but take note that this isn't exhaustive, and it's also not a line-in-the-sand; if you have brands that you think should be listed we can have a discussion when they are submitted.
-Generally though, I think this provides a reasonable set of guidelines:
+Generally though, this provides a reasonable set of guidelines:

 * _Bespoke/non-commodity items:_ There are many things you could have made custom by some local builder, but they aren't really commercially available products.